clevergump/FrontendNote/API/js/note_api_js_String.md

    * that if the string contains the searchString 'a', the containing substring must begin
    * from a character in the left part substring('can'), so the containing substring that
    * contains the searchString 'a' has to be the character 'a' in string 'can' whose index
    * is 1, not 'a' at other indexes.
-So the resule is 1 not 3.
+So the result is 1 not 3.
    */
   'canal'.lastIndexOf('a', 2);   // 1 not 3
   ```